pe2a/miniIOEx3G/README.md

 sudo chmod +x ./pe2a_miniIOEx.sh sudo ./pe2a_miniIOEx.sh internet ttyUSB3
 ```
 The **ttyUSB3** address will change according to what you connect to the USB on Raspberry.
 If ttyUSB is incorrectly selected, the device will not be connect internet.
 Usually, the default APN for Vodafone is **'internet'**.
 This depends on the country you are located in and the operator you are servicing.
 The device can not connect internet on the wrong APN.
 For Turkcell, the APN may be **"mgbs"**.
-Detailed information can be reached at: https://www.turkcell.com.tr/kurumsal/kurumsal-cozumler/statik-ip/sikca-sorulan-sorular
+Detailed information can be reached at: https://www.turkcell.com.tr/kurumsal/kurumsal-cozumler/statik-ip/sikca-sorulan-sorular (only in Turkish)

 **Important Note**

-**The port number you use as ttyUSB2 in minicom needs to be ttyUSB3 when running the .sh script.**
+**The port number you use as ttyUSB2 in minicom needs to be as ttyUSB3 when running the .sh script.**

 Do not forget to close the internet connections after this: